We've all seen one. The CIO Resume that leads with "27 years of experience" in the first line of the resume summary on page one.

 I'm not in any way rationalizing age discrimination.

-But as an executive resume writer, it's something I've seen time and again.
+But as an IT resume writer, it's something I've seen time and again.
 Age discrimination is the reality – so, it pays to be cautious with anything on your executive resume that could trigger age discrimination.

 The second reason is more subtle - but I think it's equally important.